StevenClontz/prof.clontz.org/classes/2017/06/ma126/index.md

 Students may spend their Attempt Points to individually demonstrate mastery of the Core and Supporting Standards.

-* During the first 15 minutes of days without an IRQ/TRQ, students are given a **Mastery Quiz** containing several
+* During the first 15 minutes each class, students are given a **Mastery Quiz** containing several
   **In-Class Exercises** based on several of the most recently covered Standards.